daisvke/pushswap_tester/README.md

 # pstester
 This is a tester for the 42 School project "Push Swap".
-It is useful during the first steps of writing the code, but not for the final tests,<br />
-as it does not test enough combinations.
+It is useful during the first steps of writing the code, but not for the final tests, as it does not test enough combinations.

 <p align=center>